OoShowboatoO/OoShowboatoO/README.md

-- 👋 Hi, I’m @OoShowboatoO
+- 👋 Hi, I’m Nino Ding
-- 👀 I’m interested in nothing
-- 🌱 I’m currently learning operating system
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me?
-No way.

 <!---
 OoShowboatoO/OoShowboatoO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.